Bucket-List Hikes | Planning Tips | 36 Hiking Trails & Nature Areas

 Between every two pines there is a doorway to a new world. – John Muir

 Explore the Keweenaw’s countless pristine natural areas, wildlife sanctuaries, and preserves scattered across the peninsula.
 From breathtaking views and serene escapes to heart-pounding climbs, the Keweenaw’s wildlands are vast and inspiring all year long.
-Read on for local recommendations on making the most of the Keweenaw experience or check out our in-depth guide for planning your Copper Country hiking experience.
+Read on for local recommendations on making the most of the Keweenaw experience.

 There are so many options to choose from, but here are four “can’t miss” hikes in the Keweenaw: